If you could travel anywhere in the world, where would it be?

 When Amsterdam is out of reach

 What’s special about Amsterdam: Millions of tourists visit Amsterdam annually to get a taste of gezelligheid, a Dutch term that can roughly be translated as “warm and friendly,” or that wonderful feeling of contentment.
 Known for tulips, the Anne Frank House, Van Gogh Museum and its bike-friendly city streets, the Dutch capital offers much to visitors.
 The “Venice of the North” enthralls visitors with its colorful fairytale houses situated alongside busy canals, good food, rich history and artsy culture.
 But, all these come at a high cost—Amsterdam is one of the most expensive cities to visit in Europe.
-A couple would spend about $4,000 on coach airfare and a 7-night stay in a 4-star hotel in Amsterdam.
+A couple would spend about $4,000 on coach airfare and a seven-night stay in a four-star hotel in Amsterdam.

 Photo courtesy of Curacao Tourist Board

 Where to go instead: Curacao, situated in the Lesser Antilles in the southern Caribbean Sea, offers visitors an affordable taste of Dutch culture with some Caribbean flair.
 The capital city of Willemstad greets tourists with Dutch-style colonial buildings standing in formation on the waterfront of St. Anna Bay.
 Moving into the Otrobanda and Pietermaai neighborhoods of the “Amsterdam of the Caribbean,” colorful murals similar to the street art found in Amsterdam’s Spuistraat district await.
 Like its sister city in Europe, Curacao features a floating market but it sells fresh fruit instead of tulips.
-And, the old market Plasa Bieu has plenty of local cuisine to sample.
+And, the old market Plasa Bieu—recently renovated—has plenty of local cuisine to sample.
 Don’t miss a taste of iguana stew with a side of bitterballen (a Dutch meat snack).

 An alternative to the Swiss Alps

 What’s special about the Swiss Alps: Everything about the Swiss Alps is practically perfect—from the idyllic Swiss chalets that dot the mountainsides to the long ski runs (without the long lift lines) and powder-like snow.
 The only thing not so charming about a ski vacation in the Swiss Alps is the price tag.
-Historically, Switzerland is an expensive place to visit and can cost a family of 4 anywhere from $7,000 to $13,000 for just hotel and airfare.
+Historically, Switzerland is an expensive place to visit and can cost a family of four anywhere from $7,000 to $13,000 for just hotel and airfare.
 That doesn’t even include food, ski rentals and lift pass or transportation.

 Where to go instead: If you know your history you might know that back in 1869, a creative journalist named Samuel Bowles published a guidebook to Colorado titled The Switzerland of America.
 The Rockies and the Alps are very different, but if a ski trip to the Swiss Alps is on your dream-destination list, a trip to the Rocky Mountains might be able to fill your mountain craving.